LockdownRP-PZ/Rulebook/README.md

 - Agility skills (sprint, sneak, nimble, lightfooted) are capped to an even lesser extent:
   0 = 9; 1 = 10

+### 2.15 Character Re-Specs

+- In case you find that your character isn't represented in-game the way you imagined them, we offer a courtesy re-spec to give you a chance to adjust them.
+A re-spec will allow you to remake your character, respawning with an adjusted spread of traits.
+- You may request a re-spec for any reason.
+Common reasons for a re-spec:
+  - Learning about the Skill Limiter's effect
+  - Discovering that higher skill levels are needed to craft certain items (i.e. engine parts)
+  - Finding out that a trait is unpleasant to deal with
+- You are allowed one (1) re-spec per character.
+- To take this offer, please submit a 📋support-ticket, stating the reason why you want to re-spec.
+We will help start the process.
+In your submission, please include a screenshot of your character's current skills.
+Make sure your screenshot shows your character's name and the in-game date.
+We will restore the skill levels to the character after you load in, assuming your new build allows for your character to reach the same levels they were at before.
+- We will not award 'partial' levels in skills.

 ---------------------------------------------------------------------------------------------------------------------

 ![ThreeArmedSurvivors](https://github.com/LockdownRP-PZ/Rulebook/blob/main/Images/ThreeArmedSurvivors.png)